 It’s free to enrol

-It’s free to register or enrol with a GP – but you will be charged a consultation fee each time you go to see them after that.
+It’s free to register or enrol with a general practice – but you will be charged a consultation fee each time you go to see them after that.
 You might want to see a Practice Nurse instead, and there will also be a charge for this, but it will be less.

 A higher fee applies to patients who are enrolled elsewhere (a Casual rate).
 This is because general practices receive a government subsidy for each enrolled patient.
 If you are enrolled at another general practice we do not receive a government subsidy for you, so we have to apply a higher charge so that we don't lose money.

 General practices can only enrol people who are eligible for publicly funded health services.
 When you enrol, you may be asked to show proof of eligibility – such as your passport or birth certificate.
 You’ll be asked to sign an enrolment form.

 The cost of a visit will be lower if you’re enrolled with the practice, because the government subsidises the fee.